ryosuke1256/TodoReactTest/README.md

 [![End to End tests](https://github.com/ryosuke1256/Todo/actions/workflows/e2e.yml/badge.svg?branch=main)](https://github.com/ryosuke1256/Todo/actions/workflows/e2e.yml)

-## About
+# About

-This is a Todo application.
-It is created with react.
+This is a Todo application created with React

-## Purpose of Creation

-To study the technologies listed below

-- TDD(Test Driven Development)
-- E2E test(Cypress)
-- CSS Modules
-- UI Test(Chromatic with Storybook)

 ## Usage

+To get started, follow these steps:

-`yarn install`
+1. Install the required dependencies: `yarn install`
-`yarn start`
+2. Start the application: `yarn start`

-## May create in the future

-Create a backend in django
+## Development Workflow

+- Test Driven Development (TDD)

+## Testing Tools

+We use the following testing tools:

+- UI Testing: Chromatic with Storybook
+- End-to-End Testing: Cypress
+- Integration Testing: Jest
+- Unit Testing: Jest

+## Future Plans

+We may consider creating a backend for this application using Django